isamu-isozaki/teamai_test/people-operations/collaboration-and-effective-listening/index.html.md

 ## Add-A Pal

-“A”  Assure a fair process
+“A�  Assure a fair process
-“D”  Don’t react
+“D�  Don’t react
-“D”  Deal with emotions
+“D�  Deal with emotions
-“A”  Attack the problem and not the person
+“A�  Attack the problem and not the person
-“P”  Practice direct communication
+“P�  Practice direct communication
-“A”  Ask about interests
+“A�  Ask about interests
-“L”  Look to the future
+“L�  Look to the future

 ## Ladder

-“L”  Look at the person speaking to you
+“L�  Look at the person speaking to you
-“A”  Ask questions
+“A�  Ask questions
-“D”  Don’t Interrupt
+“D�  Don’t Interrupt
-“D”  Don’t change the subject
+“D�  Don’t change the subject
-“E”  Empathize
+“E�  Empathize
-“R”  Respond verbally & non-verbally
+“R�  Respond verbally & non-verbally

 ## Summary